AndreDiop/Password-Generator/README.md

 [Future Development](https://github.com/AndreDiop/Password-Generator/blob/main/README.md#Future)

 # About
-Our brains are great at creating information, storing however; not so great.
-With all of the things that we must remember on a daily basis combined with the increasingly stringent password requirements,  I was able to create a password generator that generates a password based on user specifications to make remembering passwords one less thing to worry about.
+This project is a password generator using HTML, CSS, and JavaScript to create secure passwords based on criteria.
+Users choose the types of characters to include in the password as well as the length of the password-based on inputs by prompts.
+The code will check for a valid length (between 8 and 128 characters) and will validate that at least one character type has been chosen.
+Random characters will be chosen and the generated password will be displayed on the page.

-This Password Generator runs in the browser and features dynamically updated HTML and CSS powered by JavaScript alrts and truth statements.
+This Password Generator runs in the browser and features dynamically updated HTML and CSS powered by JavaScript alerts and truth statements.

-12/31/2020
-Coming back to this app I have since added some effects to the background, and given the text this retro led effect.
-The more and more I saw it, the more it gave me Matrix vibes, so I think I will eventually take it in that direction visually.

 ## Access